 Summer Reading and Writing

 Every summer, incoming first-year students read a book that is distributed to the class at June Orientation and complete an essay that is due on the first day of class in the fall.
-In the summer of 2017, the students in HCOL 085 will read Matt Richtel's, A Deadly Wandering.
+In the summer of 2018, the students in HCOL 085 will read Ta-Nehisi Coates', Between The World and Me.
 Here is a link to the essay question associated with this book.

 A plenary lecture series, which the entire class attends Wednesday evenings and which is open to the entire university community, invites even more discussion about the topics and questions explored in the courses.
 The lecture series features talks and performances by university faculty and guests, who discuss their personal experiences and how their areas of inquiry relate to some of the themes of the year's explorations.